Marco Polo Bridge

 The Marco Polo Bridge or Lugou Bridge (盧溝橋 (卢沟桥, Lúgōu Qiáo)) is a stone bridge located 15 km southwest of Beijing's city center in the Fengtai District.
 It bridges the Yongding River, a major tributary of Hai River.
 Situated at the eastern end of the bridge is the Wanping Fortress, a historic 17th-century fortress, with the Museum of the War of Chinese People's Resistance Against Japanese Aggression inside.

+The Marco Polo Bridge is well known because it was highly praised by the Venetian traveler Marco Polo during his visit to China in the 13th century (leading the bridge to become known in Europe simply as the Marco Polo Bridge), and for the 20th-century Marco Polo Bridge Incident, which marked the beginning of the Second Sino-Japanese War (1937–1945).

 In recent years, the water of Yongding River has been diverted to different areas of Beijing, so there is often no water under the bridge.

 Names

 The name "Marco Polo Bridge" derives from the appearance, before its reconstruction, in Marco Polo's book of travels, where he praised it highly.
 The names "Lugou" or "Lukou Bridge" and "Lugouqiao" or "Lukouchiao" derive from Lugou, a former name of the Yongding.
 In old bilingual plates, the bridge was also named as "Lu Kow Kiao".